juice-shop/multi-juicer/readme.md

 To be on the safe side calculate with:

 - _1GB memory overhead_, for the balancer, redis & co
-- _250MB \* Number of participants_, for the individual JuiceShop Instances
+- _250MB \* number of participants_, for the individual JuiceShop Instances

 ### How many users can JuicyCTF handle?